lachlanmichalski/Python-projects/Distance_to_default/README.md

 and create/have a free account with St Louis Fed FRED API (https://fred.stlouisfed.org/docs/api/fred/)

-ALL YOU NEED TO INPUT IS THE FOLLOW:
+ALL YOU NEED TO INPUT IS THE FOLLOWING:
     1. List of permno codes
     2. Start date
     3. End date